NhoaKing-Tech/jarvis-streamdeck/README.md

 git clone https://github.com/NhoaKing-Tech/jarvis-streamdeck.git
 cd jarvis-streamdeck

 # 2. Run configuration setup from the original repo.
-You do not need to have an environment in python to run this, as it is just a setup script that generates a config file.
-But you do need to have the ydotool path ready, so make sure you have built ydotool from source first, as described in the Detailed Installation section.
+# You do not need to have an environment in python to run this, as it is just a setup script
+# that generates a config file.
 cd jarvis && python3 config/setup_config.py

 # 3. Set up Python environment
 # I use conda because maybe I'll need this for data science workflows later.
-My environment is called jarvis-busybee, as it is paired with another project.
-If you want to name it differently, just remember to update the bash scripts later that use the jarvis-busybee environment.
+# My environment is called jarvis-busybee, as it is paired with another project.
+# If you want to name it differently, just remember to update the bash scripts later
+# that use the jarvis-busybee environment.
 conda create -n jarvis-busybee python=3.11.4 conda activate jarvis-busybee

-# You can also use venv if you prefer, but you will need to modify the bash scripts accordingly, as they assume conda, and are set up for an environment named "jarvis-busybee".
+# You can also use venv if you prefer.
+In any case you will need to modify the bash scripts accordingly,
-# python3.11 -m venv jarvis-busybee
-# source jarvis-busybee/bin/activate
+# as they assume conda, and are set up for an environment named "jarvis-busybee".

-# 4. Install Python dependencies
+# 4. Install Python dependencies on the environment
-pip install -e .  # Install StreamDeck library in development mode pip install "pillow>=9.0.0" hidapi
+pip install -e .  # Install StreamDeck library in development mode pip install "pillow>=9.0.0" hidapi # Required dependencies

-# 5. Install system dependencies
+# 5. Install system dependencies.
+# These are system level libraries required for HID device access.
 sudo apt install libhidapi-libusb0 libhidapi-hidraw0

+# Note: Additional system tools (wmctrl, playerctl, alsa-utils, xdg-utils) are needed
+# for full jarvis functionality.
+See FULL SETUP for complete setup.

 # 6. Test it out
 cd jarvis/tests